-Marking the signing of Norway’s constitution, the daylong event celebrates Seattle’s rich Scandinavian history.
+Marking the signing of Norway’s constitution in 1814, the daylong event celebrates Seattle’s rich Scandinavian history.
 In a time of rapid change in our city — and as Seattle’s connection to its Scandinavian past is growing more distant — Syttende Mai is something every Seattle-area family should experience at least once, no matter your heritage.
 It’s one of the region’s most entertaining festivals for families.

-We’ll get to the schedule of events in a moment — think parade! music!
-Norwegian hot dogs! — but first it’s helpful to know more about the event.
+We’ll get to the schedule of events in a moment — think parade! music! fjord horses! — but first it’s helpful to know more about the event.

-Syttende Mai, also known as Grunnlovs-dagen, commemorates the signing of Norway’s constitution in Eidsvoll in 1814.
-It is important to Norway, but it’s also significant here in Seattle.
+Syttende Mai, also known as Grunnlovs-dagen, is important to Norway, but it’s also significant here in Seattle.
 Seattle has hosted Syttende Mai festivities since 1889, the year Washington was admitted to the union.
 Around that time, nearly a quarter of the immigrants in the area were of Scandinavian descent.

 Navigating Syttende Mai

-The festival kicks off in the morning with activities such as a tractor-led train ride, fjord horse viewings and crafts at the Nordic Heritage Museum (free admission that day).
-Bergen Place Park, at the corner of N.W.
-Market Street and 22nd Avenue N.W., hosts Scandinavian music and entertainment.
-Kids can learn traditional songs (sung in both Norwegian and English) and participate in a sing-along.
+The festival kicks off in the morning with activities such as fjord horse viewing and kids' crafts at the Nordic Museum — in its brand-new home on Market Street (free admission that day).
+Bergen Place, at the corner of N.W.
+Market Street and 22nd Avenue N.W., hosts Scandinavian music and entertainment from 2–5:45 p.m.

-The evening parade streams through Ballard’s main streets (find the route in the sidebar, “Parade primer”) starting at 6 p.m.
+The evening parade streams through Ballard’s main streets (find the route below under “parade tips”) starting at 6 p.m.
 Various schools and organizations — those with ties to Nordic culture and those without — participate.
 You’ll see marching bands and drill teams, Viking ships, classic cars and plenty of people in traditional dress in this huge show of both heritage and community celebration.

 “In a time of great flux and a rapid pace of development, I think all ethnic festivals are very important: They remind us of where we come from, our history and how it relates to the present landscape,” says Lori Ann Reinhall, president of the Seattle Bergen Sister City Association and music director for Syttende Mai.

-10 a.m.–5 p.m.
-Barneleker, children’s activites and crafts at the Nordic Heritage Museum (free admission)
+- 10 a.m.–2 p.m.
+Barneleker, children’s activites and crafts at the Nordic Museum (free admission)

 Parade route tips

-Get there early to find a spot!
-According to the Syttende Mai website, the parade begins at the corner of N.W.
+Get there early to find a good sidewalk spot from which to watch the parade.
+The parade route begins at the corner of N.W.
 62nd Street and 24th Avenue N.W.
-The route follows south to Market Street and eastward to Bergen Place Park, then turns right onto 22nd Avenue N.W., continues south down Ballard Avenue and ends at N.W.
+The route travels south on 24th Avenue N.W., left onto Market Street, then turns right onto 22nd Avenue N.W., then continuing southeast along Ballard Avenue and ends at N.W.
 Ione Place.
 Find more on the route and a full schedule of events here.

 There are plenty of other ways to explore Seattle’s Scandi heritage.
 While a number of Scandinavian businesses have closed over the years (locals might remember Olsen’s and the Copper Gate in Ballard, to name just a couple), others are still thriving.